Key Takeaways

 2. After installing Shopify Collective, you can contact the suppliers who are already using Shopify Collective.
 This can be done by accepting connection requests or sending invitations to suppliers.

-3. Next, you can browse the supplier’s catalogue within the app and import the desired products into your store.
+3. Next, you can browse the supplier’s catalog within the app and import the desired products into your store.

 4. The next step is to configure your pricing settings to reflect the supplier’s retail prices and your desired profit margins.